expverhno3/leetcode-repo/README.md

 - id: 560
 - name: subarray-sum-equals-k
-- tag: Array, Hash Table, Prefix Sum
+- tag: Array, Hash Table, Prefix Sum, MARK
+- how
+  - combine prefix sum with frequency table
+  - check how many times the prefix sum == (current_prefix_sum - target_value), and add this frequency to result

 ### 滑动窗口最大值